 - St. Edmund

-All of the Schools in the Edmonton Catholic School District use a Religious Education Program that is prescribed by our Alberta Bishops and provided through the National Office for Religious Education in Ottawa.
-The Program ranges from Kindergarten to Grade Twelve, and offers students with an overview of our Catholic faith as well as grade specific themes.
+All schools in the Edmonton Catholic School District use a religious education program that is prescribed by our Alberta Bishops and provided through the National Office for Religious Education in Ottawa.
+The program ranges from Kindergarten to Grade Twelve and offers students with an overview of our Catholic faith as well as grade specific themes.

-Pearson has recently shared a Student-Home Website Add and Student-Home Website Features that can be used in various ways.
+Pearson has recently shared a Student-Home Website that can be used in various ways.
 The purpose of this communication is to help the families celebrate their faith together using the Growing in Faith, Growing in Christ resources that are available on the Student-Home website.
-The piece highlights the multimedia that is found on the website and includes login information for the Growing in Faith, Growing in Christ grades that we have implemented.
+The piece highlights the multimedia that is found on the website and includes login information for the Growing in Faith, Growing in Christ grades that ECSD has implemented.
 It can be used in print or digital form for school, teacher, and parent council communications (newsletters, blogs, emails, teacher websites, etc.)

 You can find both documents at this link: https://edmontoncatholicschool...